WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 **Tooling**
 * **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
 Deployment size with linking is now typically reduced by 2/3rds.
 The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
 * **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
+* **App Template Updates** - We've updated the Meadow App templates to support the new app lifecycle.

 ## Updating to RC-1